SepulchralVerdigris/path2victory/Base Game.md

 **Stride:** The monster moves so its subsequent actions are most effective (into range, into reach, out of melee reach of enemies if it is making ranged attacks) against its preferred target.
 If it has no applicable subsequent actions, it moves into melee reach of its preferred target.

+### Adjudicating when AP are lost

+Creatures following gambits do not gain or spend AP; they have a fixed set of actions that they take on their turn.
+This leaves the player(s) to adjudicate what happens when the game rules refer to AP, for example if a creature is slowed (losing 1 AP) or if the creature gets an opportunity to spend 1 AP for an effect.

+In general, a slowed creature should lose the last action from its programmed actions for the turn.
+Similarly, a creature that gets the opportunity to spend 1 AP should generally instead lose its last programmed action (if it has one) for the turn to "pay for" that effect.
+However, in either of these cases, if that means the creature doesn't get to use a big 2-AP or 3-AP action, consider dropping a different action from the ones the creature has programmed instead.

 ### Example

 Here are the gambits for the taxidermic dog.
 On a roll of 1, it takes no actions but becomes resistant to all damage.
 On a roll of 4, it acts in the early monster phase, by moving (preferring an enemy already adjacent to an ally even if it is already adjacent to another enemy) and then biting with its jaws.